wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-network-create-udr-arm-cli.md

 <!-- not suitable for Mooncake -->

 <properties
-   pageTitle="Control routing and use virtual appliances in Resource Manager using the Azure CLI | Windows Azure" description="Learn how to control routing and use virtual appliances using the Azure CLI" services="virtual-network" documentationCenter="na"
+   pageTitle="Control routing and use virtual appliances in Resource Manager using the Azure CLI | Azure" description="Learn how to control routing and use virtual appliances using the Azure CLI" services="virtual-network" documentationCenter="na"